 In addition to our mood boards — Pam asked her friend Margaret from AWayToGarden.com about the pretty pinky plant that Dita keeps on her windowsill.
 Margaret’s response:

-The folks over at Caladium World allowed us to use this photo of their pink illusion Caladium, which looks like a pretty close match to the variety on Dita’s windowsill.
+Head over to Caladium World to see their pink illusion Caladium, which looks like a pretty close match to the variety on Dita’s windowsill.
 Adding this bit of “greenery” or “pinkery” if you want to call it that to Candace’s ledge in her pass through would be one more way to make her kitchen a little more like Dita’s.

 Finally, Hannah is a super-reader who continually researches terrific etsy finds and gathers them for us to ogle and maybe even buy.
 Coincidentally, she just told Pam about her latest treasury — pink kitchen finds, above.
 Click the photo to see that treasury, or click here to see all of Hannah’s etsy treasuries, curated with Retro Renovation readers in mind.
 Thank you, Hannah!